+32 6368 0585

 All documents handed in at the moment of application will not be returned after the visa procedure has been finished.

 Always contact the Consular Section of the Embassy of Japan in Belgium by telephone before applying.
 (Opening Hours, Holidays and contact details)

 Apart from the visa application documents you will be requested to show your Belgian identity card or your Belgian residency card when applying your visa.

 When applying for a visa, the applicant must submit the necessary documents to the Consular Service in person.

 Applications sent through the mail will NOT be accepted.

-After application, if all the submitted documents prove to be in order, the visa procedure takes four working days.
+After application, if all the submitted documents prove to be in order, the visa procedure takes five working days.
 Some specific visa procedures may take longer and, if this should be the case, you will be informed of this fact when you submit your documents.